-Tremendous amount of pain and grief encircles you due to the loss of both parents together.
-Other parent dies, while you may still be grieving the loss of one parent.
-And in such situations when both parents die close together, it may affect you in unexpected ways as likely this can produce different types of griefs.
-How their deaths will impact your life is of utmost importance for you to understand, how to cope with these losses as eventually this will help you to take effective control of yourself.
+The tremendous amount of pain and grief encircles you due to the loss of both parents together.
+Another parent dies, while you may still be grieving the loss of one parent.
+And in such situations when both parents die close together, it may affect you in unexpected ways as likely this can produce different types of grief.
+How their deaths will impact your life is of utmost importance for you to understand, how to cope with these losses as eventually, this will help you to take effective control of yourself.

-Children evidently experience compounded griefs who lose their parents within a short time span.
+Children evidently experience compounded grief when losing their parents within a short time span.
 Compounded grief can occur when layered losses take place in proximity one after another.
-It is more challenging to deal with compounded grief than that of normal one.
-Below guide may help you in figuring out the steps that you can take in order to help your own self when both your parents die.
+It is more challenging to deal with compounded grief than that normal one.
+The below guide may help you in figuring out the steps that you can take in order to help your own self when both your parents die.